 The unique partnership represents the support of the State, our K-12 schools, public and private university and technical college systems, and the community all working together to help students do their best.

-A new report outlines the causes, consequences, and possible solutions to the high dropout rates of English-language learners.
+A new report outlines the causes, consequences, and possible solutions to the high dropout rates of English Learners.

 This guide shares a framework for planning community-based transition options for 18-21 year old students with disabilities.
 This tool will assist local districts in assessing needs and developing transition-focused options within a community-based environment.
 In addition, the guide assists districts to create a step-by-step process using practical activities and user-friendly forms.
 The forms have been created to identify student needs, analyze in-school and community resources, set priorities, develop meaningful action plans, and establish the process for evaluation.